hasibulmalik/Raspi5-NVMeNAS/README.md

 # Raspi5-NVMeNAS

 Build your own Network Attached Storage (NAS) using a Raspberry Pi 5 and NVMe storage.
 This guide walks you through the setup process, from preparing your SD card to configuring OpenMediaVault (OMV) with ZFS for robust storage solutions.

 Step 1 SD Card:

+1. Format the SD card using a tool like `Balena Etcher` or `Raspberry Pi Imager`.
+2. Ensure the card is clean and has no residual partitions.

 ![1  SD Card](https://github.com/user-attachments/assets/795ed649-2ff8-4405-88e8-da824ba62169)